badpower45/discount-test/replit.md

 # Overview

-This project is a Progressive Web App (PWA) discount platform, similar to "Waffarha," designed to connect users with discounts from restaurants and cafes.
-Users can browse offers, register for unique discount codes, and merchants can validate these codes.
-The application features separate dashboards for customers, merchants, and administrators, offering full CRUD capabilities for managing offers, customers, and discount codes.
+This project is a Progressive Web App (PWA) discount and delivery platform designed to connect users with discounts from restaurants and cafes.
+Users can browse offers, place orders with delivery, and merchants can manage orders and validate discount codes.
+The application features separate dashboards for customers, merchants, delivery drivers, and administrators, offering full CRUD capabilities for managing restaurants, customers, orders, and discount codes.
 It aims to provide an app-like experience with PWA features like offline functionality, push notifications, and installability on mobile devices.

+## Recent Changes (October 2025)

+### Supabase Integration Completed
+- ✅ Configured environment variables (`.env` file with Supabase URL and anon key)
+- ✅ Fixed Vite configuration for Replit environment (HMR settings)
+- ✅ Verified all database connections and RPC functions working correctly

+### Order System Improvements
+- ✅ **Fixed critical bug**: Removed authentication gate blocking guest orders in `OrderPage.tsx`
+- ✅ Both authenticated and guest users can now place orders successfully
+- ✅ Guest orders create temporary customer records in database
+- ✅ Full order lifecycle from customer → merchant → driver → delivery working

+### Dashboard Functionality Verified
+- ✅ **Merchant Dashboard**: Orders tab with accept/reject, preparing, and ready-for-pickup buttons
+- ✅ **Delivery Driver Dashboard**: Shows ready_for_pickup orders with accept functionality
+- ✅ **Admin Dashboard**: Full restaurant management (add, edit, delete)
+- ✅ **Coupon Management**: Mark as Used button updates database and UI instantly

+### Real-time Features
+- ✅ Merchant dashboard receives real-time notifications for new orders with sound alerts
+- ✅ Auto-refresh every 30 seconds for orders
+- ✅ Optimistic UI updates for instant user feedback

 # User Preferences